 You can use it to replenish after a heavy-sweaty run such as a long run in the summer heat.
 Sodium: 1000mg Price: 30 pack for $45.

-Solpri was founded by triathlete Jesse Funk who was on a mission to find natural skin and hydration products for
+This company was founded by triathlete Jesse Funk who was on a mission to find natural skin and hydration products for athletes.

 Solpri Electrolyte Hydration Drink Mix: